wuyuntao/kopi/README.md

-# Kopi
+# Kopi JavaScript Framework

-*Kopi* is a high-level webapp framework written in [CoffeeScript](http://coffeescript.org/).
+Kopi is a high-level webapp framework written in [CoffeeScript](http://coffeescript.org/).
 It brings rapid development experience to client side which Rails and Django does on server side.

-## We love jQuery
+## Features

+### jQuery Based

-Kopi used [jQuery](http://jquery.com/) (or [Zepto.js](http://zeptojs.com/) which provides jQuery-compatible API for mobile browsers) as low-level library.
+Kopi uses [jQuery](http://jquery.com/) (or [Zepto.js](http://zeptojs.com/) which provides jQuery-compatible API for mobile browsers) as low-level library.

-## Modular JavaScript with AMD
+### Modular JavaScript with AMD

-Components are implemented as AMD compatible modules.
+Easy to manage larger projects.
+Work with AMD compatible loaders like [curl.js](https://github.com/cujojs/curl) or [sea.js](http://seajs.org/).

-Kopi also provides a [Python](http://python.org/) script to concatenate all scripts together in the order they were required if you don't use any module loader.
+Kopi also provides a [Python](http://python.org/) script to concatenate all scripts together in the order they were required if you prefer the traditional way.

-## Object-Relational Mapper
+### Object-Relational Mapper

-Class-based data models.
-MongoDB-style query interface.
-Model adapter for various databases like IndexedDB, LocalStorage, RESTful service.
+Class-based data models and [MongoDB](https://www.mongodb.org/)-style query interface.
+Model adapters for various databases like IndexedDB, LocalStorage and RESTful service.

-## URL-based Navigation
+### URL-based Navigation

+Flexible and powerful URL mapping.

-## Touchable UI Components
+### Touchable UI Components

+Currently Kopi offers some of most used UI components on mobile apps that uses hardware accelerated animation and touch events when available.
+More are coming soon.

+Default theme is based on [Bootstrap](https://twitter.github.com/bootstrap/).

-## Internationalization
+### Internationalization

+Full support for multiple-language applications.